gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 repressor copy numbers and three operator sequences.
 While this process of strain generation and data collection is not the primary focus of the work, it took $\approx 80\%$ of the effort.
-Without them, this work would have remained an untested theoretical approach.
+Without them, this work would have remained an untested theoretical novelty.
 While we leave many of the rich details of this prediction to the reader in Chapter 3, we showcase our experimental success in  @Fig:double_muts_intro (B) where the predicted induction profiles of nine double mutants (light blue shaded regions) are overlaid with their